Renting a car in Argentina is one of the best ways to explore this huge, beautiful country.

 1. When should you rent a car in Argentina?

-If you plan on spending most of your time in cities like Buenos Aires or Mendoza, renting a car doesn’t make much sense.
+If you plan on spending most of your time in a city like Buenos Aires, renting a car doesn’t make much sense.

 However, if you’re planning on getting out of the city and exploring more remote places in Argentina, then renting a car is definitely worth considering.
-This especially applies to those wanting to drive along the famous Ruta Nacional 40 (National Route 40) which runs along the spine of Argentina from north to south or who want to explore Patagonia.
+This especially applies to those wanting to drive along the famous Ruta Nacional 40 (National Route 40), which runs along the spine of Argentina from north to south, or who want to explore Patagonia or the beautiful north of the country.

 Long-distance buses do traverse most of the country’s roads and are affordable, but you’re at the whim of their fixed schedules, especially if you’ve only got a short time in the country (like only 2 weeks).